-Many newly wedded women are new to the idea of maternity or pregnancy insurance.
-Women who are already pregnant also do not give much attention to this type of protection.
+Many newly wedded women are still new to the idea of maternity or pregnancy insurance.
+A good number of women who are already pregnant also do not give much attention to this type of protection.
 The cost of not being informed can be great, especially, when things don’t turn out the way they should.

 Pregnancy or maternity insurance provides financial protection for both the mother and the soon-to-be-born child.
 In fact, this insurance can be bought as early as the 13th week of pregnancy for some insurers and the latest around the 32nd or 36th week.